Forge Bible Bot

 Display Duration: How long each notification stays on screen.
 Choose 10, 15 (default), 20, 25, or 30 seconds.
 Trivia and special events have their own durations that scale proportionally.

-Tip: After changing overlay settings, save and then refresh your OBS Browser Source (right-click → Refresh) to see the changes.
+Tip: After changing overlay settings, save and then refresh the Browser Source in your streaming software (right-click → Refresh in OBS; equivalent in Streamlabs / Meld / XSplit) to see the changes.
 The overlay URL stays the same — only the styling updates.

-OBS Browser Docks
+Browser Docks

 Available Docks